 - Do they offer bulk discounts?
 This is one of the easiest ways to save money as a business owner.
 If they aren’t a business that runs promotions, you may be better off with a different company.

 If something seems off during your research, it probably is.
-It’s better to take your time in starting a partnership than wish you hadn’t started one at all.
+Make sure to ask your supplier about their fill rate, as well.
+If it's high, this is a supplier you want to work with.
+Remember, it's better to take your time in starting a partnership than wish you hadn’t started one at all.

 Control Your Costs and Labor

 Calculating your parts and labor costs is necessary for determining effective prices.
 This is also called prime cost, which is labor expenses plus your cost of goods sold (COGS).
 In nearly all cases, your prime cost will comprise the majority of your expenses.